Parallel repetition of local simultaneous state discrimination: Three-party binary LSSD

-Finally we have everything we need to find the maximum gap between classical and no-signalling probabilities.
-Solving the linear programs gives us numerical evidence that the maximum gap is $0$, meaning that there is no binary LSSD game for three players such that no-signalling resources can improve the winning probability.
+Now that we have everything needed to find the maximum gap between binary three-party classical and no-signalling strategies, we use the \textit{Mathematica} notebook \file{Three-party binary LSSD.nb} \cite{code} to exactly solve the above $174$ linear programs.
+In each case the optimal value is $0$, meaning that there is no binary LSSD game for three players such that no-signalling resources improve its winning probability. \end{proof}

-One could possibly prove this last statement by analysing each of the 174 remaining no-signalling strategies and arguing that they can never achieve higher winning probabilities than classical strategies.
-One argument could be to give an explicit classical strategy that performs better than the no-signalling strategy.
-However, such a classical strategy could depend on the specific probability distribution defining the LSSD game.
-For the purposes of this article, we are satisfied with the numerical argument.